 That ideological divide became a partisan one in 2010, when Obama appointed Elena Kagan to succeed the retiring Justice John Paul Stevens.
 The selection meant that, for the first time, the court’s four Democratic appointees were also its four most liberal.
-In the following term, the court divided along partisan lines in a dozen cases, including a nationwide gender-bias suit against Wal-Mart Stores Inc. (WMT)
+In the following term, the court divided along partisan lines in a dozen cases, including a nationwide gender-bias suit against Wal-Mart Stores Inc. (WMT:US)

 Those rulings drew criticism from Democrats, including Senator Pat Leahy, the Judiciary Committee chairman who supported Roberts’ nomination.
 The Vermont Democrat likened Roberts to a Major League Baseball umpire who had “spoiled a perfect game by saying somebody was safe when they were obviously out.”

 Now Roberts is the toast of Democrats -- and the bane of at least some Republicans.

 “In this case, at least, the chief justice was acting as the umpire that he promised to be,” said Senator Charles Schumer of New York, the chamber’s third-ranking Democrat.
 “His was a welcome display of judicial independence.”

 Mathew Staver, who argued a case against the law in Virginia, said Roberts was no longer a “reliable interpreter” of the Constitution.
 “Roberts mismanaged the case and betrayed the Constitution by this frankly bizarre ruling,” said Staver, dean of the Liberty University School of Law.